nklayman/vue-cli-plugin-electron-builder/docs/guide/configuration.md

 // vue.config.js

 module.exports = {
   configureWebpack: {
     // Configuration applied to all builds
   },
   pluginOptions: {
     electronBuilder: {
       chainWebpackMainProcess: config => {
         // Chain webpack config for electron main process only },
       chainWebpackRendererProcess: config => {
         // Chain webpack config for electron renderer process only
         // The following example will set IS_ELECTRON to true in your app config.plugin('define').tap(args => {
           args[0]['IS_ELECTRON'] = true
           return args
         })
-                // If you do not return the config property, your app may break! return config
       },
       // Use this to change the entrypoint of your app's main process
       mainProcessFile: 'src/myBackgroundFile.js',
       // Provide an array of files that, when changed, will recompile the main process and restart Electron
       // Your main process file will be added by default
       mainProcessWatch: ['src/myFile1', 'src/myFile2']
     }
   }
 }
 ```